 EMS telemedicine enables rural populations access to emergency medical care through real-time video connections between paramedics and hospital physicians.
 New advances in EMS telemedicine provide faster diagnosis and more informed care decisions in critical health events like strokes and heart attacks.
-It also facilitates treatment in place for non-life-threatening 911 calls.
+It also facilitates treatment for non-life-threatening 911 calls.

 Benefits of Telemedicine for Rural Populations